-- 35. If you tell us you are an Indigenous customer, we will take reasonable steps to make information about our banking services accessible to you.
-We will also: - a) tell you about any accounts and services that are relevant to you; - b) tell you about any accounts or services that have no, or low standard fees, if our enquiries indicate you may be eligible for these and help you transfer to another account you want; and - c) help you meet any identification requirements.
+- 35. If you tell us you are an Indigenous customer, we will take reasonable steps to make our banking services accessible to you.
+We will also: - a) tell you about any accounts and services that are relevant to you; - b) tell you about any accounts or services that have no, or low standard fees, if our enquiries indicate you may be eligible for these and help you transfer to another account you want; and - c) help you meet any identification requirements, by following AUSTRAC's guidance on identification and verification of persons of Aboriginal and Torres Strait Islander heritage.